ConductionNL/skeleton-app/docs/components.md

 ```

-- Then you can create your own form with [this usefull tool](https://kaleguy.github.io/formiojs-client/#/t/36/).
-- Copy the Form JSON below the editor.
-- Overwrite the `const formIOSchema` with your copied JSON definiton of a formio form.
-- View your page in a browser.
-- Fill in your form and press submit.
-- View your browser console `crtl + shift + i` and you can view the form with its values.

-You can create your own function to handle the form.
-- Create a function.
-- Overwrite the `onSubmit={console.log}` with `onSubmit={yourFunction()}`.
+Once you have filled your form with data, submit it and verify the inputs in the browser console.
+To handle the input differently,
+alter the `onSubmit` codeblock in the  `useEffect` hook.

 ---

 ## _Adding an API to the ApiService_

-Now that you've added the components we can tie it all together [click here to see the guide](./apiService.md).
+Now that you've added the components, tie it all together in the next guide [click here to see the guide](./apiService.md).

 ---